Bob Smith (New Hampshire politician): Post-congressional career

 Less than a month before the November 2004 U.S. Senate election in New Hampshire, Smith wrote an op-ed for the Concord Monitor in which he denounced the lack of Republican outrage over that party's phone jamming on Election Day 2002, when Republican operatives had flooded phone banks with incoming calls to hamper them from being used by Democratic party workers to contact Shaheen supporters to get them to the polls.
 Smith implied that this action may have made the difference in then-Governor Jeanne Shaheen's narrow loss to Sununu.

 In January 2008, Smith began writing editorials on the web page of the Constitution Party (formerly called the U.S. Taxpayers' Party), which fueled speculation that Smith intended to seek that party's presidential nomination.
 Its nomination went to Chuck Baldwin, a Baptist pastor.

 In February 2009, with Martinez having announced that he would retire from the Senate in January 2011, Smith was again considering running for the seat, although it was also reported that he was considering a return to New Hampshire to run for the Senate seat there, especially if his old nemesis John E. Sununu (who was defeated for re-election in 2008) sought the seat.

 On April 9, 2009, Politico reported that Smith would seek the Republican nomination for Florida's 2010 Senate election.
 He dropped out of the race in March 2010, after faring poorly in the polls against Governor Charlie Crist and Marco Rubio.

 In mid-2013 Smith expressed interest in facing Democratic incumbent Jeanne Shaheen in the 2014 Senate election.
 In October he ruled out a run, but in December announced that he had reconsidered.
 He officially declared his candidacy for the Republican nomination in March 2014.
 However, he lost the primary to former U.S. Senator Scott Brown, who from 2010 to 2012 had served the remainder of Senator Ted Kennedy's term in Massachusetts.

 Political positions

 Smith was described as a "staunch conservative" by media when he launched his presidential campaign.
 During his time in the senate and congress, Smith introduced and sponsored several anti abortion bills, notably the Partial-Birth Abortion Ban Act of 2000.
 Smith was reported as comparing abortion to slavery when discussing the bill on the senate floor.
 Smith opposed the nomination of Ruth Bader Ginsburg.
 Smith was pro-firearm, sponsoring legislation like the Secure Access to Firearms Enhancement (S.A.F.E.)
 Act of 2001.
 The bill would have forced concealed carry reciprocity between states by anyone with a valid license.
 In 1993, Senator Bob Smith had been a witness to the CIA headquarters shooting.
 He also attempted to constrain the Exclusionary rule.

 Personal life

-He and his wife Mary Jo have three children, Jennifer, Robert, and Jason.
+He and his wife Mary Jo have three children.
 He is a Roman Catholic.